When does daylight saving time change in France?

 When will the end of the time change be effective?

 The end of the time change has therefore been put on the table by the European Parliament in September 2018.
 In order to take place, the end of the double seasonal time change (summer and winter) has to be agreed by the European Parliament (it has been done) and the European Commission, but also based on the decisions of each of the EU Member States on which time zone to keep.
-In order to ensure all these steps towards the end of the time change and its technical implementation, the deadline for the effective end of the time change has been postponed from 2019 to 2021 (at the earliest, a deadline which could be further postponed by the management of the global coronavirus crisis).
+In order to ensure all these steps towards the end of the time change and its technical implementation, the deadline for the effective end of the time change has been postponed from 2019 to 2023 (at the earliest, a deadline which has been further postponed by the management of the global coronavirus crisis).

 Will France switch to summer time all year round?